 In those distant days, the northeastern USA set the pattern for much of North America, so the death of the workboat classes and their working-class crews spread across the continent.
 Steve Clark (former world International Canoe champion and owner of the country’s largest dinghy manufacturer) says, with the end of the sandbaggers and their working-man crews, sailing in the USA became the preserve of the upper and middle classes.
 To this day, sailing – even dinghy sailing – is widely seen in the USA as a sport for the affluent.
 It’s a perception that still affects US dinghy sailors and the designs they sail.

 But while the sandbaggers and other American workboats may have died, they can be seen as one of the ancestors of the modern racing dinghy because they woke the world up to the potential of centreboards, shoal draft and movable ballast.
 And as the sandbaggers faded from the New York area, they moved inland to the virgin sailing waters of the US Midwest.
 “It so happened that this change was almost coincident with the growth of inland yachting, and many of the fastest and most famous of the Sound fleet, of open sloops and catboats, like Phyllis and Rival, were sold to Lake Geneva, Lake Minnetonka and other small lakes in Wisconsin and Minnesota” wrote Stephens.
 “The fastest of these were purchased in the East and new and faster ones were ordered from the few builders who still continued to model them.
 The boats were raced keenly and steadily and many skilful sailors were developed from practically raw material.”
+Although the sandbaggers were to be superceded by the scows, they were the basis of the midwestern sailing scene.
 And even as the sandbagger died in the late 1800s, the Australian boats that they had influenced were developing into the ancestors of the modern racing skiff.